cscart/docs/install/vps_install.rst

 ***************************************************
-How To:Install CS-Cart on a VPS/VDS with \*\nix OS
+How To: Install CS-Cart on a VPS/VDS with \*\nix OS
 ***************************************************

 These articles deal with installing CS-Cart on a server that runs a Unix-like operating system.